trademkose/pulsar_javaspringboot_python_functions_demo/README.md

 This repo is created to store my pulsar function demo.
 This function can modify each message on the given input topic and route them to the related topic.

+#### Find your Pulsar docker container ID.
+docker container ls

+#### Enter your Pulsar docker container with the containerID to run process on the container.
+Starting bash terminal.
+docker exec -it containerID bash

 #### How to list Pulsar function on Pulsar broker?